Healthy Eating Is Boring

 What to do?
 The answer is to make food less of a focus.
 Can I focus on the event, the feelings, and the people—not the food?
 Even when the food IS the main attraction, I focus on how to keep it under control.
 Boy, is that hard and BORING.

 IS EATING BORING OKAY?
-Most of the time, yes, eating BORING is not only okay, it’s a good practice.
+Some of the time, yes, eating can be boring, so not only is it okay, it’s a good practice.
 Every moment of our lives isn’t exciting and the same goes for our food choices.
 Food’s purpose is to provide the nutrients our bodies need to function their best.
 Eating’s purpose is to fuel our activities during the day.
 For some, this is intuitive.
 But for me, trying to balance healthy eating, emotional eating, and exciting eating is a hard pill to swallow.

 DISTRACTIONS When I am truly hungry, I will happily eat the yogurt with berries for breakfast (instead of Froot Loops) or the salad with grilled chicken for lunch (instead of the bagel with cream cheese).
 The real challenge comes when I’m NOT hungry but “just want a little something,” or when emotions take hold and I want to stuff them down with food.
 Or when I’m bored.
 Or tired.
 Or procrastinating.